gcallah/BookReviews/schroeder.md

 it as a normal, sane, reform-minded conservative party."
 291

-So the "conservative" Schroeder wants to return to the status quo, where the goals of progressive continue to be advanced, and the only role of the GOP is to slow down those advances.
+So the "conservative" Schroeder wants to return to the status quo, where the goals of progressives continue to be advanced, and the only role of the GOP is to slow down those advances.
 If one is a progressive, those are totally reasonable goals, but certainly are not if one is a conservative.
 So the presentation of S is a "reasonable" conservative is, in fact, tactic designed to make